yingqi0607/tp/docs/DeveloperGuide.md

 ![PlannerSequenceDiagram](images/PlannerSequenceDiagram.png)
 Figure 2: Planner Sequence Diagram during execution of `planner goto/today`

+When a user executes a `PlannerCommand` of `planner goto/today`, `MainWindow` will be called to execute the command.
+It will then call `LogicManager` to execute, followed by parsing of command in `Tr4ckerParser`. `Tr4ckerParser` will create a new instance of `PlannerCommandParser` to parse the user's input.
+After parsing and checking the validity of user's input, a new `PlannerCommand` instance is created.
+This new instance `plannerCommand` will be passed back to `LogicManager` to execute on the `Model` in `PlannerCommand`.
+After executing, a new instance `CommandResult` `commandResult` is created. `commandResult` will be passed back to `MainWindow`, then it will be checked in `PlannerTabWindow` if the user wants to switch to Planner tab, or to view a specific date/month.
+After that, the calendar and tasks list are updated in Planner tab, and user can now see the results.

 The following activity diagram (Figure 3) summarises what happens when a user executes the 2 main functions of `PlannerCommand`:
 ![PlannerActivityDiagram](images/PlannerActivityDiagram.png)
 Figure 3: Planner Activity Diagram

+This activity diagram shows all the possible paths TR4CKER can take when a user executes a `PlannerCommand`.
+After inputting a command, the command is parsed.
+By checking the arguments provided by the user, it can either mean the user wants to:
+1. switch to Planner tab
+2. display an overview of tasks for today/tomorrow and on a specified date/month.

+If user wants to switch to Planner tab, TR4CKER will display the planner, and a feedback will be provided to the user.
+If user wants to display an overview of tasks, the validity of input will be checked.
+The input can take these 5 different paths:
+1. today
+2. tomorrow
+3. specified date
+4. specified month
+5. error (not shown here).

+Depending on the inputs, the calendar view and tasks list will be updated accordingly.
+Planner tab is then displayed to the user and a feedback is provided.

 #### Design considerations: